VidunderGunder/ml-ady-report/README.md

 ![Confused Robot](images/confused-robot.png)

-MLAdy's scalable and retrofitting approach makes robotics more accessible and lowers the risk of initial investments, as well as being more generally applicable.
+MLAdy's scalable retrofitting approach makes robotics more accessible and lowers the risk of initial investments, as well as being more generally applicable.
 Deployment will be faster than other methods, as retrofitting tried-and-true vehicles and machinery already in use bypasses a large amount of development done by competition.

 ![Tools for the Job](images/tools-for-the-job.png)